cockroachdb/docs/v22.1/choose-a-deployment-strategy.md

 CockroachDB Dedicated is a single tenant CockroachDB deployment managed by Cockroach Labs in a single multi-region cloud.
 (AWS or GCP).

+- **Isolation**: Customers have their own instance of CockroachDB software and infrastructure.
+- **CockroachDB version**: Choose when creating a cluster.
 - **Operations**: Cockroach Labs SRE provides guaranteed uptime, optimization, security, and operations for cluster, node, and cloud instances with daily and hourly backups.
 - **Cost**: Per node, cloud instances, and cluster SRE all inclusive.
 Cockroach Labs packages all the costs of hardware, IOPs, network, load balancers, and the SRE resources required to manage the environment in one price so you have a firm understanding and predictability of your database costs.
 - **Support**: Enterprise grade support provided by Cockroach Labs.
-- **Isolation**: Customers have their own instance of CockroachDB software and infrastructure.
-- **Enterprise features**: available.
+- **Enterprise features**: Available.
 See [Enterprise Features](enterprise-licensing.html).

 ### Use cases

 - Mission-critical databases.
-- Spend more time delivering your application and less time on operations.
-- Simple to add new regions serve customers in new markets.
+- Future need to add new regions serve customers in new markets.
 - Take advantage of Enterprise features.

 ## CockroachDB Self-Hosted